-The ARCC assists the Board with the review and oversight of Mirvac's financial reporting and risk management frameworks.
-The main responsibilities of the ARCC include:
+The ARCC assists the Board with the review and oversight of Mirvao's financial reporting and risk management frameworks, including recommending Mirvao's financial reports to the Board for approval.
+The ARCC also has oversight of the Internal and External Audit functions.